DataFire/Integrations/integrations/generated/osisoft/README.md

 #### Input
 * input `object`
   * webId **required** `array`: The ID of a stream.
 Multiple streams may be specified with multiple instances of the parameter.
   * boundaryType `string`: An optional value that determines how the times and values of the returned end points are determined.
 The default is 'Inside'.
   * endTime `string`: An optional end time.
 The default is '*'.
 Note that if endTime is earlier than startTime, the resulting values will be in time-descending order.
   * filterExpression `string`: An optional string containing a filter expression.
 Expression variables are relative to the data point.
 Use '.' to reference the containing attribute.
 The default is no filtering.
   * includeFilteredValues `boolean`: Specify 'true' to indicate that values which fail the filter criteria are present in the returned data at the times where they occurred with a value set to a 'Filtered' enumeration value with bad status.
 Repeated consecutive failures are omitted.
   * maxCount `integer`: The maximum number of values to be returned.
 The default is 1000.
   * selectedFields `string`: List of fields to be returned in the response, separated by semicolons (;).
 If this parameter is not specified, all available fields will be returned.
+  * sortField `string`: The field or property of the object used to sort the returned collection.
+For better performance, by default no sorting is applied.
+'Name' is the only supported field by which to sort.
+  * sortOrder `string`: The order that the returned collection is sorted.
+The default is 'Ascending'
   * startTime `string`: An optional start time.
 The default is '*-1d'.
   * timeZone `string`: The time zone in which the time string will be interpreted.
 This parameter will be ignored if a time zone is specified in the time string.
 If no time zone is specified in either places, the PI Web API server time zone will be used.
+  * webIdType `string`: Optional parameter.
+Used to specify the type of WebID.
+Useful for URL brevity and other special cases.
+Default is the value of the configuration item "WebIDType".

 #### Output
 * output [Items[StreamValues]](#items[streamvalues])